 With an increase in digital traffic, there’s an increase in software to meet the demand.
 That means everything from cloud software for a secured, off-site network, to financial tools that process payment both locally and worldwide, software to handle encrypted data, sensitive data, and boardroom communications around the world.
 As the world moves faster, software companies rush to keep up, and there is no shortage of sales representatives needed to extoll the virtues of their virtual wares.

 As a software sales representative, you’ll be trained in the ins and outs of CRM software, cloud management, and other business essentials for the world of 21st-century business.
 If you’re up-to-date on the jargon, and you have the gift of persuasion, you can build an impressive Rolodex quickly, and raise your average salary from the low end of $84,000 to over $100,000!

 5. Health Care and Pharmaceutical Sales

 As the boomer generation continues to age, the need for health care and health insurance continue to rise.
-From a sales perspective, this means that there’s plenty of lucrative opportunity in medical fields.
-Estimates point to the ageing population to explain a rise in medical aid devices, health insurance packages, and pharmaceuticals.
+From a sales perspective, this means that there’s plenty of lucrative opportunity in the medical fields.
+Estimates point to the aging population to explain a rise in medical aid devices, health insurance packages, and pharmaceuticals.
 As these trends continue, it marks a good time to get into the world of health sales representatives.

 Your sales salary in this field depends on whether you’re aiming for medical devices and treatment, or health insurance.
 Sales opportunities in this industry are seeing growth in all sectors.
 Six-figure commissions and included perks like options for your 401K are considered the norm at every aspect of the healthcare sales industry.